a-xavier/tapes/README.md

 ## Quick start : prioritisation

-See the [QUICK START](https://github.com/a-xavier/tapes/wiki/Quick-Start) section on the wiki.
+See the [QUICK START](https://github.com/a-xavier/tapes/wiki/Quick-Start) or the [WORKFLOW](https://github.com/a-xavier/tapes/wiki/Workflow)  section on the wiki.

 Using ```python``` or ```python3``` depending on your default installation: